Henrico VA Alcohol Violation Defense Lawyer

 Persons Under 21 Driving After Illegally Consuming Alcohol 18.2-266.1

-It is unlawful for anyone under the age of 21 to operate a motor vehicle after illegally consuming alcohol.
-A violation of this section is a Class 1 misdemeanor criminal offense and occurs when a person has a blood alcohol concentration of 0.02 percent or more.
+Persons Under 21 Driving After Illegally Consuming Alcohol 18.2-266.1Alcohol is the most commonly used substance among young people in the United States.
+The legal age in Virginia to purchase, posses, or consume any alcoholic beverage is 21 years old.
+There is also a seperate law that makes it illegal for those under age 21 to drive a vehicle after illegally consuming alcohol.
+Va.
+Code 18.2-266.1 is a Class 1 misdemeanor criminal offense and occurs when a person operating a vehicle has a blood alcohol concentration of 0.02 percent or more.
 This is commonly referred to as a Baby DUI.
 Mandatory punishment includes loss of driving privileges for one year and a $500 fine or 50 hours of community service.
 VASAP is required to obtain a restricted driver’s license.

 False Identification Fake ID and the Purchase of Alcohol